 Prevent It: Wear lip balm with sunscreen every day.
 Sun exposure can damage the delicate skin on lips, even in winter.
 Add another barrier of protection on extra-windy days by wrapping a scarf around your neck so that it covers your mouth too.
 Lip-lickers beware: Saliva evaporates quickly, leaving your lips drier each time you smack.

 Soothe It: Avoid waxy sticks that don’t penetrate the skin.
-Instead, use a petroleum- or oil-based balm that will soak into cracks and keep lips soft and supple.
+Instead, use a vitamin E- or oil-based balm that will soak into cracks and keep lips soft and supple.